-The safety of our team members is not just a priority that could change from day to day for us.
-It’s something we value.
+The safety of our team members is more than a priority that could change from day to day for us.
+It’s something we constantly value.

 Savannah River Mill’s operation is regulated and monitored by the U.S. Environmental Protection Agency (EPA) and the Georgia Environmental Protection Division (GaEPD).
 Our regulatory permits are designed by both federal and state environmental regulatory agencies to protect people and the environment.
 These agencies conduct both routine and unannounced inspections of our operation to ensure we are doing exactly what we have committed to doing.

 Savannah River Mill submits Toxics Release Inventory (TRI) reports annually to the EPA.
-The data we report represent total environmental releases of EPA-designated chemicals from the mill for the entire year.
+The data we report are developed using EPA and industry calculation guidance and represent environmental releases of EPA-designated chemicals from the mill for the entire year.
 The term "releases" includes activities such as waste disposal and treatment as well as permitted air emissions and water discharges.
 TRI releases at the Savannah River Mill have declined by 50 percent since 2000.

 For information about our emissions and related permits, go to the Environmental Protection Agency (EPA) website: http://echo.epa.gov/.
 You can use the Search Location to find information about the Savannah River Mill operation.
 More information regarding our emissions and control efforts can be found at the EPA links provided below: